anymod/guide/docs/guide/vue.md

 new Vue({
   el: '#demo',
   mounted: function () {
-    Anymod.render()
+    AnyMod.render()
   }
 })
 ```

 ## Re-rendering

-You can call `Anymod.render()` as often as you'd like in your Vue.js component (or elsewhere).
-This method will not lead to an API call every time; if a mod has already been fetched once, `Anymod.render()` will use that data instead of making another API call.
+You can call `AnyMod.render()` as often as you'd like in your Vue.js component (or elsewhere).
+This method will not lead to an API call every time; if a mod has already been fetched once, `AnyMod.render()` will use that data instead of making another API call.

 ::: tip
-See the section on [Anymod.render](/guide/global-methods.html#anymod-render) for more.
+See the section on [AnyMod.render](/guide/global-methods.html#anymod-render) for more.
 :::